EStreetRockets/Eisenhower-Astronautics/README.md

 # Eisenhower-Astronautics
  Eisenhower Astronautics adds the Angara rocket and other Post-Soviet rockets to Kerbal Space Program.
-Currently, the complete Angara launch vehicle, Roscosmos' current slate of launch vehicles, Orel, Kliper, and more are planned for the mod.
+Currently, the complete Angara vehicle family, Roscosmos' current slate of next generation launch vehicles, Orel, Kliper, and more are planned for the mod.

  Many thanks to:
   * PickledTripod for the RD-191 model.